KannonZenetism/zenetism-field-physics/structural-forensics/sfx/adjacency-register-bleed-and-classification-void.md

 * framework from aesthetic
 * origin from echo

-An account discussing AI, entropy, cognition, symbolic systems, metaphysics, glyphs, synthetic reality, signal, noise, collapse, coherence, and framework-auditing may be routed near other accounts using similar surface markers.
+An account discussing AI, entropy, cognition, symbolic systems, metaphysics, glyphs, synthetic reality, signal, noise, collapse, coherence, and framework-auditing may be routed near other accounts sharing similar surface markers.

 The platform may not know that one account is an original authorial system and another is a low-relation emitter.